Jszigeti/axios-error-handler/README.md

 // Example function
 handleError(error, "You are not allowed to access this resource.");
+// If AxiosError and status === 401: 'You are not allowed to access this resource.'
 // If AxiosError and status === 403: 'You are not allowed to access this resource.'
-// If AxiosError and status === 500: 'You are not allowed to access this resource.'
+// If AxiosError and status === 500: 'A server error occurred.
+Please try again later.'
 ```

 ### Server Error Handling